EBSA Retirement Benefits

 • Clear articulation of research purpose and scope

-• Transparency and consent in all public interactions
+• Transparency and informed consent in all public interactions

-• Methods that balanced statistical value with regulatory feasibility
+• Methods balancing statistical value with regulatory feasibility

 • Accessibility and plain-language principles throughout